-These expectations of Morningside College and the penalties for not meeting these expectations are outlined below.
-A student in doubt about his or her responsibility as a scholar or unsure that a particular action is appropriate should consult the instructor of the course.
+These expectations of Morningside University and the penalties for not meeting these expectations are outlined below.
+A student in doubt about their responsibility as a scholar or unsure that a particular action is appropriate should consult the instructor of the course.

 In an academic community, students are encouraged to work together to help each other learn.
 Because of the many different learning styles, this kind of environment will foster the academic development of all students involved.
-Yet all work a student submits or presents as part of course assignments or requirements must be his or her own original work unless expressly permitted by the instructor.
+Yet all work a student submits or presents as part of course assignments or requirements must be their own original work unless expressly permitted by the instructor.
 This includes individual and group work in written, oral, and electronic forms as well as any artistic medium.